Terradue/doc-tep-geohazards/source/tutorials/gpod-pf-ers.rst

 * Access the Geobrowser: https://geohazards-tep.eo.esa.int/geobrowser/

-* Open the tab "Processing services" from the right of the map, and then select the processing service “PF-ERS”:
+* Open the tab "Processing services" from the right of the map, and then select the processing service “PF-ERS”.

 Select the files to process
 ===========================

-* Access the Data Packages and load the public data package “PF-ERS Tutorial” which contains the following input ERS-2 SAR Level-0 product:
+* From the bottom right panel, load the data package called “PF-ERS Tutorial” which contains the following input ERS-2 SAR Level-0 product:

 .. code-block:: gamma-parameter